Measuring R\'enyi entropy with an Echo Protocol: Measuring the n-th R enyi entropy via basis-resolved ETP protocol

 when choosing $G(x) = x^{n-1}$ for $0<x<1$ and $n\geq2$.
 Selecting $x=\lambda$, where $\lambda$ is the eigenvalue of the density matrix $\hat{\rho}_A$, gives us

 which is

 Thus, we have

-Thus, the $n-$th R\'enyi entropy is upper bounded by the second R\'enyi entropy.
-This upper bound is not a new result that we derived for the first time; it can be inferred from the monotonicity in $n$ of the $n-$th R\'enyi entropy \cite{Beck1993-BECTOC}.
+Thus, the $n$-th R\'enyi entropy is upper bounded by the second R\'enyi entropy.
+This upper bound is not a new result that we derived for the first time; it can be inferred from the monotonicity in $n$ of the $n$-th R\'enyi entropy \cite{Beck1993-BECTOC}.

-For arbitrary order $ n \geq 2 $, the second R\'enyi entropy can be computed without knowing the projected LE distribution, providing an upper bound via Eq. \eqref{upper_bound}.
-If the distribution of projected LE is measurable, the lower bound of the $ n $-th R\'enyi entropy follows from Eq. \eqref{lower_bound}.
+For arbitrary order $ n \geq 2 $, the second R\'enyi entropy can be computed without knowing the basis-resolved ETP distribution, providing an upper bound via Eq. \eqref{upper_bound}.
+If the distribution of basis-resolved ETP is measurable, the lower bound of the $ n $-th R\'enyi entropy follows from Eq. \eqref{lower_bound}.